 Cut the tri tip in half first along the grain seam.
 Then slice each half across its own grain.
 Always against the grain.
 Never with it.

 Beef muscle is bundles of long, parallel fibers.
-Slicing across those fibers shortens them, which is what 'tender' means in your mouth - your teeth are doing less work because the fibers were already cut short.
-Slicing parallel to the fibers leaves them long, and your teeth have to do all the work.
-That is what makes meat eat tough even when it is cooked perfectly.
+Slicing across those fibers shortens them, which is what tender means in your mouth.
+Your teeth are doing less work because the fibers were already cut short.
+Slicing parallel to the fibers leaves them long, and your teeth have to do the chewing.
+That is what makes meat eat tough even when it is cooked to a perfect medium-rare.

 Common slicing mistakes

 Slicing too soon.
-Without a rest, the cut bleeds juice onto the board and the slices look gray and dry.
+Skipping the 10 to 15 minute rest means the juice runs onto the board instead of staying in the meat.
+The slices look gray and the cut surface bleeds.

 Slicing the whole roast in one direction.
-This is the most common mistake - half your slices will be with the grain and feel stringy.
+The biggest mistake.
+The two halves of a tri tip have different grain.
+A single sweep across the whole roast guarantees half your slices will be parallel to the grain and chewy.
 Always cut in half first.

 Slicing on a cold board.
-A warm cutting board (rinse it with hot water and dry it) helps the slices hold heat for serving.
+A warm cutting board helps the slices hold heat for serving.
+Rinse the board with hot water and dry it before the tri tip comes off the heat.

 Pro tip